 The Full Disappointment

-So, an Acela train could be sold out from NYP to Philadelphia but empty from Philadelphia to DC.
-If you want to take that train from Trenton, NJ, to DC, it will say it is sold out despite being empty for a portion of the route.
+For example, an Acela train might sell out from New York Penn Station (NYP) to Philadelphia but be nearly empty from Philadelphia to Washington, DC.
+If you tried booking a seat from Trenton, NJ, to DC, it would still show as sold out—even though the train has open seats for part of the trip.

-Amtrak may claim a train is sold out if they need to cancel it quickly—for example, a flash flood, emergency, mechanical issues that prevent a train from running, or other unforeseen reasons.
-This has happened to me a few times with the Hiawatha.
+Amtrak may claim a “sold-out” train if they need to cancel it quickly—for example, a flash flood, emergency, mechanical issues that prevent a train from running, or other unforeseen reasons.
+These last-minute changes have happened to me a few times with the Hiawatha.

 This method seems more convenient for the Amtrak booking system to deal with last-minute issues.

-Sometimes, you can do nothing, but occasionally, there are ways to get around “sold-out trains.”
+Sometimes, you can do nothing, but occasionally, there are ways to get around “sold-out” Amtrak trains.
 I have a few ideas, but I am not saying any of these options are easy, cheap, or possible for everyone.

 You may have already thought of some of these tips, but when booking and running into issues, you can get frustrated and forget them.